Healthcare

 • NHIS: Accepted

-• Note: Strong reputation for expat patients; relatively foreigner-friendly registration process
+• Note: Strong reputation for foreign patients; relatively foreigner-friendly registration process

 Asan Medical Center, Global Medical Service